 If you know the name of the journal you need, you can search for it in YorSearch.
-Most journals can be accessed online by logging in with your University username and password; look for the link.
-Some will only be available in print in the Library; click on Find in Library to check what print copies are available and where they are shelved.
+Most journals can be accessed online by logging in with your University username and password.
+Some will only be available in print in the Library; click on the item to check what print copies are available and where they are shelved.

 Here is a selection of the electronic journal packages that provide access to the full text of articles most relevant for History:

 Bibliographic databases are generally lists of references to books, journal articles, book chapters and conference proceedings, sometimes in a specific subject area.
 Some bibliographic resources focus on particular time periods or countries whilst others are more general.
 They may include an abstract or summary of the material, but in general they do not contain the full text of the publications referred to, although there may be a link to an online full text version if one is available and subscribed to by the University of York.

 As well as the general bibliographical resources for History listed in the Journals and articles box above, try these resources specifically for the Medieval period.